Amelia Atwater-Rhodes: 2003–2007: The Kiesha'ra Series

 The second novel in The Kiesha'ra Series, Snakecharm was released in September 2004.
 The novel is told by Danica's husband, Zane Cobriana, and continues where Hawksong left off.
 The third novel in the series, Falcondance was released in September 2005 and is told by Nicias Silvermead.
 The story takes place nineteen years after the events of Snakecharm.

 The fourth novel in the series, Wolfcry was released in September 2006.
 The story is told by Oliza Shardae Cobriana, the daughter of Zane and Danica.
 The events tell the story of her struggle trying to maintain the peace that her parents had started but she is abducted and the journey takes her through a transformation which causes her to abdicate the throne of Wyvern's Court.
 The fifth and final novel in the Kiesha'ra series, Wyvernhail, was released in September 2007 and takes place shortly after the events of Wolfcry.
 The story is told by Hai and reveals everything that was hinted at in the prior novels.

-All the novels in the Kiesha'ra series were well received by critics with the School Library Journey calling Hawksong "A stunning adventure." and praising Falcondance as "Uniquely drawn and...vividly described".
+All the novels in the series were well received by critics with the School Library Journey calling Hawksong "A stunning adventure." and praising Falcondance as "Uniquely drawn and...vividly described".
 Voice of Youth Advocates called Snakecharm "Amazing." and praised Atwater-Rhodes' writing abilities in Wolfcry stating that she "is a fantastic storyteller." while calling Wyvernhail "Compelling and well-developed."
 Wolfcry was giving the IRA-CBC Young Adult's Choice.

 2008–2013: Return to Den of Shadows

 After completing The Kiesha'ra Series, Atwater-Rhodes released her tenth novel, Persistence of Memory on December 9, 2008.
 She later revealed that her first four novels and Persistence of Memory are part of the Den of Shadows.
 To mark this, her first four novels, In the Forests of the Night, Demon in My View, Shattered Mirror and Midnight Predator respectively, were re-issued with new cover art for the Den of Shadows and the same four novels were released in an omnibus called The Den of Shadows Quartet on August 11, 2009.

-Taking a year off Atwater-Rhodes released her eleventh novel in February 2010 entitled Token of Darkness and it became the sixth novel in the Den of Shadows.
+Taking a year off, she released her eleventh novel in February 2010 entitled Token of Darkness and it became the sixth novel in the Den of Shadows.
 She released the sequel to her 2001 novel, Shattered Mirror entitled All Just Glass in January 2011.
 The novel place twenty-four hours after the events in Shattered Mirror.

-On July 10, 2012 she released her thirteenth novel entitled Poison Tree.
+On July 10, 2012, she released her thirteenth novel entitled Poison Tree.
 Atwater-Rhodes revealed on her official website that her fourteenth novel, Promises to Keep which was released on March 12, 2013.